burakbozb1/Dotnet-NLayerWebApiExample/NLayer.Core/README.md

 - IUnitOfWork

 Generic repository and service interfaces include standard crud functions.
 Other service and repository interfaces inherit from generic ones and they include specific functions.
 IUnitOfWork interface includes two functions.
 They are async commit and commit.
 Main purpose of using unit of work design pattern is that we can do a lot of changes in our db context object with one transaction.
-If we do not use this pattern, we have to commit to database for all operations each by.
+If we do not use this pattern, we have to commit to database for all operations each by each.